The-Appletuns/backlogs/README.md

 # [VGBackLogs](http://vgbacklogs.com/)
 Welcome to VGBackLogs.com!
-This is a social web platform where users can gather, display, and share their game catalogs across multiple platforms.
+This is a social platform where users can gather, display, and share their game catalogs across multiple platforms.
+Using a React.js front-end with a C# DotNET back-end connected to MongoDB, the platform is deployed through AWS to offer users a website to share their game collections with others.

 ## Check out the platform
 You can check out the web platform here!